 Below is the Break even chart for the above example of bag ltd:

-For the presentation of break-even chart total fixed costs, total variable costs, total costs, and the total revenue will be calculated at the particular unit sold as follows
+For the presentation of the break-even chart, total fixed costs, total variable costsTotal Variable CostsTotal variable cost is the total of all variable costs that would change in proportion to the output or the production of units and helps analyze the company's overall costing and profitability.
+Total variable cost formula = number of units produced x variable cost per unit., total costs, and the total revenue will be calculated at the particular unit sold as follows

 Calculation of Different Costs for Bag Ltd for Different Number of Units Sold